USCGC Sebago (1930): Special duty

 After her arrival in Londonderry, she was nominated for special duties during the planned North African landings (Operation Torch).
 From 13 October she was prepared for the task of breaking into Oran harbour.
-She sailed from the Clyde on 26 October, in company with the Hartland, as part of the escort for the military convoy MKF-1 to Gibraltar.
+She sailed from the Clyde on 26 October, in company of the Hartland, as part of the escort for the military convoy MKF-1 to Gibraltar.
 On arrival in November, the two sloops embarked troops to carry out a landing inside the harbour (Operation Reservist).
-The operation commenced on 8 November, but rapidly ran into trouble.
+Walney carried 200 men of the 6th US Armoured Infantry Division, a 35-strong US Naval contingent under the command of Lt.Cdr.
+George Deane Dickey U.S.N., and 6 US Marines.
+The operation began on 8 November, but soon ran into trouble.
 The Walney, leading the Hartland into the harbour, came under heavy fire from French shore defences and warships.
-She rammed the outer, and then the inner booms but was sunk.
+She rammed the outer boom and then the inner one but was sunk.
 On board Walney at the time were 200 men of the American 2nd Battalion 6th Armored Infantry Regiment and a 35-strong US Naval contingent, with six US Marines.
-The Walney was struck repeatedly by shells from the French sloop La Surprise, setting the Walney on fire and - after reaching the jetty - causing her to final capsize.
-Only 14 of her crew survived, one officer and 13 ratings.
+The Walney was struck repeatedly by shells from the French sloop La Surprise, setting the Walney on fire and - after reaching the jetty - causing her finally to capsize.
+Only fourteen of her crew and six members of the landing parties survived.
 81 of her crew and most of the troops being carried went down with the ship.